 The same applies for a supply of toiletries and towels.
 Store these away in your bedroom or outside the bathroom in a convenient cabinet.

 This will free up space beneath the sink, make it possible to remove unnecessary bulky towel racks which you can replace with something that will not use up as much space.

 Have an extra curtain rod?

 Buy an extra curtain rod to place on the opposite side of the shower which you can use to hang small plastic baskets for shampoo and other bath essentials.

 You can even have one basket for every person who uses the shower if you’re into extreme hygiene.
 Just be careful about the weight of each basket so you don’t stress the curtain rod.

-Tile and Flooring ideas
+Tile and Flooring ideas for a Smaller Bathroom